Device Independent Quantum Key Distribution with realistic single-photon source implementations: Results

 \subsection{Comparison with analytical formulas}

-Here, we compare the results of the optimization problem in Eq.~\eqref{eq:opt:rate} with the analytical bounds presented in Refs.~\cite{ma_improved_2012,ho_noisy_2020}.
+Here, we compare the results of the optimization problem in \eqref{eq:opt:rate} with the analytical bounds presented in Refs.~\cite{ma_improved_2012,ho_noisy_2020}.
 In both references, the bound is obtained by considering a similar 2322 scenario where Alice performs two measurements, Bob performs three measurements and they both get two outcomes.
 Two of Bob's measurements are used to optimize the CHSH inequality, while the outcomes of the third are used to construct the key between both parties.
-By doing this, Ref.~\cite{ma_improved_2012} found the following bound on the key rate \be r \geq 1 - h\bigg( \dfrac{1+\sqrt{(S/2)^2-1}}{2} \bigg) - H(B_2\vert A_0), \ee where $h(\cdot)$ represents the binary entropy and $S$ corresponds to the CHSH score
+By doing this, Ref.~\cite{ma_improved_2012} found the following bound on the key rate